July 22, 2025

 Short-Term Health Effects

 VOC exposure causes immediate symptoms that many people don’t recognize as chemical-related.
 Headaches, dizziness, and fatigue often result from elevated VOC levels in homes or workplaces.
-Eye, nose, and throat irritation are also common early warning signs.
+Eye, nose, and throat irritation are common early warning signs.

 Some people are much more sensitive to VOCs than others.
 Children, elderly individuals, and people with respiratory conditions like asthma react to lower concentrations.
 Why you should get indoor air quality testing becomes clear when you understand these health connections.